tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-simplesamlphp-to-use-azure.md

 ];
 ```

-This will then publish basic SAML 2.0 IdP metadata, available on SimpleSAMLphp’s *Federation tab*, which we will use later in this document.
+This will then publish basic SAML 2.0 IdP metadata, available on SimpleSAMLphp's *Federation tab*, which we will use later in this document. note, the _auth_ option is set to point at our _default-sp_ from step 1 above.

 > As with Configuring a SimpleSAMLphp SAML 2.0 Service Provider, you will need to produce well-formed metadata by configuring the [MDUI options](https://simplesamlphp.org/docs/stable/simplesamlphp-metadata-extensions-ui).
 Properly formed metadata and these options are required when [configuring your IdP for SAFIRE](https://safire.ac.za/technical/resources/configuring-simplesamlphp-for-safire/).
 {.message-box}

 # 3. Create a new Enterprise Application

-You will need to create a new *Enterprise Application* in your organisation’s Azure Active Directory Service.
+You will need to create a new *Enterprise Application* in your organisation's Azure Active Directory Service.
 You can do so by adding a *New application* and then *Create your own application* under the *Enterprise Applications* Management item.

 You can name the application whatever makes sense to you.
 Your new application will be integrated with other applications, not in the Azure Application Gallery.

 # 4. Set up single sign-on

 Now that you have created your application, you need to enable SAML-based single sign-on and establish the Azure side of the bilateral trust relationship between your App and SimpleSAMLphp.
 You start by uploading your SAML 2.0 SP metadata file (from step 1, in XML format).
-Azure AD’s metadata Upload utility should pre-populate the Basic SAML Configuration from what it finds in the uploaded metadata file.
+Azure AD's metadata Upload utility should pre-populate the Basic SAML Configuration from what it finds in the uploaded metadata file.

 Once saved, it is worthwhile double-checking that the upload utility correctly imported the information and that you understand what each of the fields is doing.

 # 5. Configure Attribute claims rules

-You now need to configure your application’s User Attributes & Claims.
+You now need to configure your application's User Attributes & Claims.
 Azure sets up a few default User Attributes & Claims rules.
 However, For this document, it is sufficient to release an attribute common in other sources you might use to search for user attributes.
 This requires altering what has been pre-defined or adding a new claim.
-In this example, we’ll configure Azure AD to release ‘userPrincipalName’ and ‘mail’ as a minimal set of attributes; We’ll fetch other attributes from LDAP.
+In this example, we'll configure Azure AD to release ‘userPrincipalName' and ‘mail' as a minimal set of attributes; We'll fetch other attributes from LDAP.

 e.g. of the above claims from Azure.